Old English Sheepdog

 Unique facts and fascinating details

-- The breed is famously known as the 'Bobtail' because many were historically born with naturally short tails or had them docked.
+- The breed is famously known as the 'Bobtail' because many were historically docked to signify they were working dogs, exempt from certain taxes.

-- The breed's coat is so dense that it was historically used by shepherds to spin into warm, water-resistant yarn.
+- The Old English Sheepdog's coat is so dense that it was historically used by shepherds to spin into yarn.

 Frequently Asked Questions